syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Offline-Installer.md

 ## Step-by-Step Installation

-The following procedure illustrates how to install individual platform offline installer.
+The following procedure illustrates how to install Essential Studio.

 1. Double-click the Syncfusion Essential Studio Platform installer file.
 The installer Wizard opens and extracts the package automatically.

    ![Installer extraction wizard](ES-Installer-for-Individual-Platform_images/Step-by-Step-Installation_img1.png)

-   N> The installer wizard extracts the syncfusionessential(platform)_(version).exe dialog, displaying the unzip operation of the package.
+   N> The installer wizard extracts the syncfusionessentialstudio_(version).exe dialog, displaying the unzip operation of the package.

 2. You are provided with two options to unlock the Syncfusion installer.